apache/trafficserver/doc/reference/commands/traffic_ctl.en.rst

 traffic_ctl config
 ------------------
 .. program:: traffic_ctl config
+.. option:: defaults [--records]

+    Display the default values for all configuration records.
+The *--records* flag has the same behavior as :option:`traffic_ctl config get --records`.

+.. program:: traffic_ctl config
 .. option:: describe RECORD [RECORD...]

     Display all the known information about a configuration record.